danog/MadelineProtoDocs/docs/docs/CREATING_A_CLIENT.md

 To store information about an account session and avoid re-logging in, serialization must be done.

-A MadelineProto session is automatically serialized every `$MadelineProto->settings['serialization']['serialization_interval']` seconds (by default 30 seconds), and on shutdown.
-If the scripts shutsdown normally (without ctrl+c or fatal errors/exceptions), the session will also be serialized automatically.

 To create the session and set the serialization destination file, do the following:
 ```php
 $MadelineProto = new \danog\MadelineProto\API('session.madeline', $settings); // The session will be serialized to session.madeline